git clone https://github.com/openliberty/guide-microprofile-opentracing.git

 mvn liberty:start-server

-Make sure that your Zipkin server is running and point your browser to the http://localhost:9081/inventory/systems/localhost URL.
-When you visit this endpoint, you make two GET HTTP requests, one to the system
+Make sure your Zipkin server is running and point your browser to the http://localhost:9081/inventory/systems/localhost URL.
+When you visit this URL, you make two HTTP GET requests, one to the system

 service and one to the inventory